-Lugols should not be mixed with beverages that contain vitamin C as this would convert the iodine into iodide, essentially reducing Lugols into SSKI-define.
+Lugols should not be mixed with beverages that contain vitamin C as this would convert the iodine into iodide, essentially reducing Lugols into just potassium iodide.

 There is a lot of debate over whether the iodine converts to iodide when inside our body as we consume them at the same time.
-There is a chance that part of Lugol’s is reduced to a toxic element, so it’s a good idea to wait 2 hours between consuming iodine and vitamin c, just to be safe.
+There is a chance that part of Lugol’s is reduced while ascorbic acid is oxidized.
+It’s not known if this process is good or bad, so it’s a good idea to wait 2 hours between consuming iodine and vitamin c, just to be safe.
+If waiting that long is inconvenient, just avoiding taking them at the same exact time is probably enough to allow our body to absorb them.

 What if I have issues taking Vitamin C?